Submissions opening soon for BNE and MEL

 Code of conduct

-A reminder to please review the Code of Conduct that we have in place!
+A reminder to review our Code of Conduct.

 Highlight reels

-You can get a taste of what our conferences have been like in these highlight reels from previous editions of LAST Conference Melbourne and Brisbane.
+A taste of what these events have been like, from previous editions of LAST Conference Melbourne and Brisbane.

 Videos